International LEGO® Brick Art

 - Thaneeya McArdle

 This family friendly exhibition includes a whole range of opportunities for visitors to get creative with construction bricks and will include a LEGO® wall.
-There will be a range of events and workshops, throughout the course of the exhibition, with guest LEGO® specialists sharing their expertise.
+We are offering a range of events and workshops, throughout the course of the exhibition, with guest LEGO® specialists sharing their expertise.
 And not just for children too.
 We’re also offering adult workshops, for grown up enthusiasts and collectors.

 LEGO® Maze Design Competition Winners